-You go to the Digestive Disease Center to get a PEG tube placed.
+You go to the Digestive Health Center to get a PEG tube placed.
 A tool called an endoscope (scope) is used.
 It is a small camera with a light on a thin, flexible tube.
 It goes down into your mouth, through your esophagus (food pipe), and into your stomach.
 The light helps your doctor find the best place to put the PEG tube.

 What are the risks of getting a PEG tube?

 - Damage or bleeding in your esophagus and stomach from the scope

 - Lung infection due to liquid in your stomach getting into your lungs

 - Bruising, pain, and sores around your stoma

 - The end of the PEG tube moving out of place

 - The PEG tube can get blocked, crack, break, and leak

 You will be given medicines in an IV to help you relax.
 These will make you sleepy.
 You may not feel pain or remember the procedure.
 You may feel pressure or pushing during the procedure.

 You may have a little pain after it is in.
 Take mild pain medicine to help.